Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Colorado State and its opponents have not yet combined for more than 58.5 points in a game this year.
+- Colorado State and its opponents have not yet combined for more than 58.5 points in a game this season.

 - Utah State and its opponents have combined to score more than 58.5 points in two games this season.